boxnbeeson/Example-Portfolio/README.md

 # Example Portfolio
-  A fake portfolio created using html, css, and bootstrap.
+  An example portfolio created using html, css, and bootstrap.
 Contains an About Me, Portfolio, and non-functional Contact page.
   <br>
   https://jpbeeson.github.io/Example-Portfolio/